neutron37/lemmy-instance/README.md

 Try `docker compose up` and visit https://localhost/.

 Notes:
+* It may take a few moments to get started.
-* You must choose to bypass the HTTPS/TLS warning.
+* You must choose to bypass the HTTPS/TLS warning in the browser.
 * You may need to run `docker compose up` more than once, as it seems database may time out on first attempt.